Doug Adkins: Life and career

 Adkins was born in Havre, Montana, the son of Marilyn and Jack Adkins.
 His father was an educator and basketball coach in Northeast Montana.
-Growing up in Montana, Doug lived in Westby, Culbertson, and Froid, and graduated high school from Sidney, Montana in 1982.
+Growing up in Montana, Adkins lived in Westby, Culbertson, and Froid, and graduated from high school in Sidney, Montana in 1982.
 He grew up singing with his sisters Jaclyn, Betty Jo, Theresa and Joan.

 Adkins played basketball and golf in high school.
-He played the trombone, and for four years in a row received a #1 mark at the state level for performing solo.
+He also played the trombone and, for four consecutive years, received a #1 rating at the state level for solo performance.